michaelabon/streamdeck-logitech-litra-lights/README.md

 1. Clone the repository onto your Windows or macOS computer.
 2. Install [just](https://github.com/casey/just) if you don't have it already.
    (`just` is an alternative to `make`).
-3. Run `just build link`, to both build the plugin and create a symlink in your Elgato Plugins directory.
+3. Run `just install build link`, to both build the plugin and create a symlink in your Elgato Plugins directory.
 4. Restart the Elgato Stream Deck application on your computer.
 5. In the Elgato Stream Deck application, on the right-hand side:
    1. Find the new *Logitech Litra* category.